-Paper 2: 1 hour 45 minutes - 90 marks (50%)
+Paper 2:1 hour 45 minutes - 50% of the qualification

 Influences of marketing and finance on business activity.
 Covers units 1, 2, 5 and 6.

 Both examination papers contain a range of multiple choice, short answer and calculation questions as well as longer essay questions based around case study and data response stimuli.